SoulSight/Stylus/README.md

-Stylus: a Strongly-Typed Store for Serving Massive RDF Data
+Stylus: A Strongly-Typed Store for Serving Massive RDF Data
 ===========================================================

 Stylus is a strongly-typed store for serving massive RDF data.
 It is built on top of a distributed in-memory key-value store.
 The most distinguishing characteristics of Stylus is its strongly-typed storage scheme for modeling RDF entities.